S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 1. Time allocation for delegatee: 32 hrs per week
 2. Budget for hardware, software licenses and external engineering service providers is provided on request
-3. Budget for yearly training: 2000€ / person.
+3. Budget for yearly training: 2000€ per person.
 Extension possible on request.
 4. Company credit card to hire cars and mini buses for transporting casters to the casting locations.
 5. A budget of €5000 per month for advertising
 6. Administration privileges for systems X,Y and Z